steffipeters/cycleconf.github.io/_includes/homepage-content.md

 ## Lightning talks

-During CycleConf every participant will have an opportunity to share something in a 5-minute lightning talk.
+During CycleConf every participant will have an opportunity to share something in a 5-minute format.
-You can sign-up for lightning talks during the conference.
+You will be able to register your lightning talk during the conference.

 ## Tickets